 The thief had a newborn son, roughly 4 mos old.
 It is truly sad that child will no longer have a biological father to help raise him, yet to my mind, that could be a good thing.
 A better future for that young child awaits.

 In the end, I sincerely hope the patron gets off without arrest, meaning his name is never released, and he doesn’t become the target of thievery apologists.
 In time, my sincerest hope is that not only will the patron’s actions be seen as heroic, but the actions of the thief — and his consequences — be seen as a warning to others who are considering committing such crimes.
 And hopefully across America the final result will be fewer instances of street thug terrorism.
 And hopefully, with liberal Texas-style laws, America will be a place where criminals pointing guns at innocent people will be executed without regret or consequence.

 Yes, I do feel for the grieving mom.
-More importantly, I feel for the heroic patron, who put his own life in danger to stop a despicable gun accoutered terrorist.
+More importantly, I feel for the heroic patron, who put his own life in danger to stop a despicable gun-wielding terrorist.

 To the patron, I say “Thank you for making the world a better place.”
-Fuck that scumbag, who deserved to die a painful death.
-And if your killer goes to trial, I am Pearsonally contributing $1000 to his defense fund.
+Fuck that scumbag, who deserved to die a painful and humiliating death.
+And if you go to trial, I am Pearsonally contributing $1000 to your defense fund.

 And to the spirited memory of Eric Eugene Washington, who showed throughout his life that he did not account for the life of others, I say 2 things.
 First, in a just world, there would be not a single tear shed in your memory.
 Secondly, I say without regret or apology, “Good riddance to bad trash.“